The Artful Dodger (2023 TV series): Release

-The series was released in Australia on streaming service Disney+, via its Star hub, on 29 November 2023.
+The first series premiered in Australia on 29 November 2023 on Disney+, via its Star hub.
 Internationally, it also premiered on Star+ in Latin America and on Hulu in the United States.
+In the United Kingdom and Ireland, the first series premiered on 17 January 2024 on Disney+.

-In the United Kingdom and Ireland, the series premiered on Disney+ on 17 January 2024.
+The second series premiered on 10 February 2026.

 Reception

-Luke Buckmaster in The Guardian gave it four stars out of five, described it as “darkly comedic”, and praised the editing for helping the series maintain a “wild energy”.
-Maggie Lovitt for Collider described a “stellar cast, sumptuous costumes, plucky score, and surprising story, the series is easily one of the best—and most refreshing—to debut on the streamer this year. “ Dan Einav in The Financial Times praised the performances, saying “Thewlis steals every scene” and “Brodie-Sangster is well-cast as a young man caught between his innate impish spirit and efforts to be a responsible professional.”
+On the review aggregator website Rotten Tomatoes, the first season has an approval rating of 92% based on reviews from 25 critics.
+The website's critics consensus reads, "Given roguish gravitas by the well-cast Thomas Brodie-Sangster and David Thewlis, The Artful Dodger picks Dickens' pocket and makes the most of his iconic creation".

-On the review aggregator website Rotten Tomatoes, season 1 has an approval rating of 92% based on reviews from 25 critics.
-Its critics consensus reads, “Given roguish gravitas by the well-cast Thomas Brodie-Sangster and David Thewlis, The Artful Dodger picks Dickens' pocket and makes the most of his iconic creation.”
+Luke Buckmaster of The Guardian gave the series four stars out of five, described it as "darkly comedic", and praised the editing for helping the series maintain a "wild energy".
+Maggie Lovitt of Collider praised the "stellar cast, sumptuous costumes, plucky score, and surprising story, the series is easily one of the best—and most refreshing—to debut on the streamer this year".
+Dan Einav of The Financial Times praised the performances, saying "Thewlis steals every scene" and "Brodie-Sangster is well-cast as a young man caught between his innate impish spirit and efforts to be a responsible professional".